-Γ

-Nature of Concern Please give a full account of the concern or disclosure overleaf.
+Nature of Concern

+Please give a full account of the concern or disclosure overleaf.

 Signed: Date:

-Neme Form passed to:

 Name: Form passed to:

 Nature of Concern

-• Use your own words or the student's words or the words of the person reporting the concern.

-• Record the date, time and place of any incident(s); if you don't understand what the student says -

-ask, don't assume, describe observable behaviour and do not destroy your original notes.Write down any outcome requested by the student.

-Assess any immediate risk to the student and include it in this report.
+ask, don't assume, describe observable behavi Write down any outcome requested by the stude Assess any immediate risk to the student and i t(s); if you don't understand what the student says - iour and do not destroy your original notes. dent. nclude it in this report.

 Signed: Date:

 Name: